lauren-madey/IditarodROVER2018/README.md

 * Enhance the preformance of the wheel Encoder and UltraSonicSensor

 * Use the X-bees component to send Arduino code wierlessly to the ROVER

+* Complete as many monthly challanges as we can